wrzasa/rbsim/README.md

 #### Reading simulation clock

+I am not convinced that this is necessary, but for now it is available.
+Read and understand all this section if you think you need this.

 It is possible to check value of simulation clock at which given event is being handled.
 This clock has the same value inside the whole block handling the event and it equals to the time at which the event handling